CIRED/Res-IRF4/readme.md

   - "Current Policies" keeps the same public policies used during calibration throughout the simulation.
   - "No policy" deletes all public policies in the year after calibration.
   - "Constant Prices" retains the same energy prices as used during calibration.
-- `sensititity` : modify one or multiple parameters of the Reference scenario,
+- `sensitivity` : modify one or multiple parameters of the Reference scenario,
 - `uncertainty` : run all possible permutation of modified parameters,
 - `policies_scenarios` : simplified output for large number of scenarios,
 - `assessment_test` : run assessment indicators for one policy.